 Believe it or not, many coaches lack the emotional maturity to handle their own life’s challenges, let alone someone else’s.
 It’s not easy to determine how emotionally mature they are when reviewing their credentials, so check if they offer a free connect session.
-That is, a session where they allow you an opportunity to evaluate the suitability of their skills and demeanour in working with you to address your goals or challenges.
+That is, a session where they allow you an opportunity to evaluate the suitability of their skills and approach in working with you towards achieving your goals or resolving your challenges.

 3. Are they empathetic or sympathetic?